RMS Empress of Australia (1919): Canadian Pacific ownership

 Thus Tirpitz became the third CPR vessel to carry the name Empress of China, however this honour would only last a matter of months.
 She was refitted by John Brown & Company, Clydebank, and renamed by CPR yet again to become RMS Empress of Australia in August 1921.
 By 1922 she sailed from Greenock to the Pacific via the Panama Canal.

 After 20 voyages across the Pacific, Canadian Pacific were forced to deal with her poor performance and chose to re-engine and re-boiler the ship.
 She sailed to Govan Fairfield at Glasgow, arriving 9 September 1926.
 The vastly complex work was made more difficult by her divided uptakes, offering no central space to remove machinery.
 Old boilers were sliced up and removed in pieces, the whole job lasting many months and cost over half a million pounds.

-When completed she was virtually a new ship, now driven by Parsons turbines with six double-ended boilers.
+When completed she was virtually a new ship, now driven by CA Parsons & Company steam turbines with six double-ended boilers.
 On trials the ship made 20.34 kn and required 50 tons a day less oil.
 Three classes of passenger accommodations were incorporated in the final layout; in total, 1,500 passengers could be carried in luxurious interior appointments, the ship having been fitted out to a very high specification.
 The dining room was in the French Regency style.
 There was a spacious Lounge designed in the Empire style, which included a dance floor.
-The writing room was fitted in the style of Louis XVI, with tinted walls and mahogany furniture, as was the smoking room which had oak panelled walls.
+The writing room was fitted in the Louis XVI style, with tinted walls and mahogany furniture, as was the smoking room which had oak panelled walls.
 There was also a swimming pool and fully equipped gymnasium.